avipars/CS-Resources/math/logic/README.md

 - Any functionally complete set of logical symbols (gates) can be used to create any other gate

-- Functionally complete sets that are good to know for exams and homeworks, here is a non exhaustive list of some basic ones
+- Functionally complete sets that are good to know for exams and homework, here is a non exhaustive list of some basic ones

 - AND, OR, NOT : {∧, ∨, ¬}